Peter Matthews some years ago at an IPSC Pistol Range before he was disabled

 I did end up getting my licence back, along with my guns, but most of them had to be sold, along with all of my assets, to pay for my legal costs.
 What a travesty that should never have happened.
 The financial cost ran into the millions with the loss of my businesses and loss of income from the age of 46 until retirement, but the greatest loss was my health.
 I am now living with family because I cannot look after myself.
 These are the long-term effects of gun laws in this country: honest hardworking people are falsely accused, defamed, and dragged through the courts without a shred of evidence.
 Lives are being destroyed.
 That is why I titled this article, “Once Upon A Time, We Had Freedom…” for our rights were removed without a thought of what consequences might follow on from gun law reforms in Australia.
 We have these anti-gun lobbyists foaming at the mouth, spewing out their narrow minded twaddle, and governments listen to them, because they are the loudest protesters.
 ‘What about our kids?’ they cry.
 I say, ‘what about our freedom that has been lost forever?’

 Have they even considered the ramifications, if per say, that a military Islamist commander rose to power in Indonesia?
 There are around 265 Million people in Indonesia.
 We are outnumbered 10:1 and our Australian military wouldn’t stand a chance if they decided to invade, especially since we are now practically disarmed, bar a few sporting shooters, who would soon be overcome.
 What have we done?
 We have laid down our arms and allowed the United Nations to disarm us.
 Even with American troops on Australian soil, we don’t stand a chance.
-We all know what radical Islamists would do – our heads would end up on spikes as infidels!
-If not Indonesia, it will be China, who outnumber us over 50:1.
-If the USA follow Australia in disarming its citizens, then I suggest the beginning of the end is at hand.
-World War III will come quickly if the USA are disarmed.
-China, Russia, or North Korean are likely to take advantage and attack.
+With threats by radical Islamists of putting our heads upon spikes as infidels, what could we do if we’re unarmed?
+If not Indonesia, it could be North Korea, or even China, who outnumber us over 50:1.
+If the USA follow Australia in disarming its citizens, then I suggest the beginning of the end might be at hand.
+The prophesied World War III will come quickly if the USA are disarmed.

 © 2018 Dr Peter D Matthews.
 All rights reserved.